HOW TO WOO A WOMAN

 Wrap one hand around the other forearm.

-Move up and down from your elbow to fingertips and back again.
+Move up and down from your elbow to your fingertips and back again.

 8. Take a break